 b. optimizing adverting;

-(3) to operate, maintain and improve our services; and
+(3) to operate, maintain, and improve our services;

 (4) to comply with laws, regulations, legal processes, or enforceable government requests;

-(5) to solicit opinions, requests, and information regarding our providing of services.
+(5) to solicit opinions, requests, and information regarding the provision of our services; and

 Article 8 (Use of Personal Information)

-If we share personal information with or entrust it to third parties under the preceding Section, we rigorously examine and supervise those parties to keep personal information in strict confidence.
+- If we share personal information with or entrust it to third parties under the preceding Section, we rigorously examine and supervise such parties to keep personal information in strict confidence.

 Article 9 (Providing Personal Information to Third Parties)